BXPlus/XCoin/reports/week1.md

 I searched for the definition of a currency and how we could implement it in our project.

-Added Mamoune to the currency project
+I found a tutorial that would be helpful to follow in order to start coding the currency

 **Next week:**

 I will continue to work on how implementing a currency to the token.

+I'll start the tutorial found about currency.

 @Tim Valencony